The 10 Best Basketball Movies Of All Time, Ranked

 Whether it’s a film that has actual basketball players in it or actors doing their best impression of a real-life baller, the best films make viewers lose themselves in the game for a moment.
 The rest may as well be Disney Channel Original movies.
 There a certainly some movies in the works that might gain entry on this list, but basketball movies are rarely about time travel.
 So we’ll address the LeBron James Space Jam when it comes.

 Having trouble sorting it all out?
 We’ve got you covered.
-Let’s infallibly rank, with absolute certainty and no room for debate, the 10 best basketball movies ever made.
+With NBA All-Star Weekend on the horizon and plenty of down time between the dunk contest and the festivities Sunday night, let’s infallibly rank — with absolute certainty and no room for debate —the 10 best basketball movies ever made.

 10) Semi Pro